cristianrz/sawk/sawk.1.md

 sawk wraps gawk's --format utility to protect empty lines in between lines of code, which gawk, for some reason, deletes.

+## Shell wrapping

+sawk wraps the output of the the previous functions inside a shell script that passes all arguments directly to your awk program.
+This is to avoid awk itself recognising the arguments as options for the interpreter rather than for the program.
+It finally outputs a file with the name specified in the arguments, if any, otherwise a.out.

 ## Options